ibm-cloud-docs/cephaas/getting-started.md

 1. Select the {{site.data.keyword.satellitelong_notm}} location and naming your deployment.

     You can either select an existing satellite location or create a new on-premises type of location.
-    To learn more about {{site.data.keyword.satellitelong_notm}}, refer [Getting started with IBM Cloud Satellite](/docs/satellite?topic=satellite-getting-started).
+To create a location, open the [Satellite console](https://cloud.ibm.com/satellite/locations/create/onPrem){: external}.

+    This location is required to be present on-premises deployment on IBM Cloud without a host, since the location is not dependent on the host and other setup in your infrastructure.
+    {: requirement}

     While creating the new Satellite location, you can choose Object storage standard plan.
     {: tip}